Woman to Woman (Shirley Brown song): Cover versions

-In 1978, a C&W rendition of "Woman to Woman" provided a hit for Barbara Mandrell, peaking at #4 on the Billboard magazine C&W chart and crossing over to #92 on the Billboard Hot 100, marking Mandrell's first Hot 100 appearance ("Woman to Woman" was also Mandrell's first single to rank on the Billboard Adult Contemporary (aka Easy Listening) chart, where it peaked at #49).
+In 1978, a C&W rendition of "Woman to Woman" provided a hit for Barbara Mandrell, peaking at #4 on the Billboard magazine C&W chart and crossing over to #92 on the Billboard Hot 100, marking Mandrell's first Hot 100 appearance.
+"Woman to Woman" was also Mandrell's first single to rank on the Billboard Adult Contemporary (aka Easy Listening) chart, where it peaked at #49.
 Mandrell's rendition maintained the spoken intro as heard on Brown's, with the modification that as spoken by Mandrell the intro mentions no personal names whereas Brown had opened with: "Hello may I speak to Barbara?
 Barbara, this is Shirley".
+Mandrell's rendition of "Woman to Woman" appears on her album Love's Ups and Downs.

 In 1994, a cover by Jewell featured on the soundtrack to the film Murder Was the Case starring Snoop Dogg.
 Jewell's version sampled Shirley Brown's original and peaked at #16 on the R&B chart and #72 on the Billboard Hot 100.